By Contributor Tre Florez

 The latest single from Syd, “On the Road”, is one of the most interesting picks of the moment.
-One of three new songs released on the new EP Always Never Home, this is about Syd and her travels while touring, as well as the many things she does and feels until she gets home.
+This is one of three new songs, that were released on the new EP Always Never Home.
+It is about Syd and her travels while touring, as well as the many things she does and feels, until she gets home.
 It starts with a cool synthesized beat that you get into from the start.
-Then, just when you are ready for the rest, it shows down, and the beat completely changes to a more hip-hop vibe with a horn sound.
-In verse four, Syd says,
+Then, just as you are ready for the rest, it shows down; the beat completely flips over to a more hip-hop vibe, with focalizing in on the horn sound.
+In verse four, Syd says:

 “Bout to change up the status quo

 And that she did.
 Throughout the audio, Syd also changes the sound of her voice, from deep, to high, and everywhere inbetween.
 It almost sounds like several people are singing on the track with her.
-This EP is a complementary surprise to her second solo work,“Fin, which dropped earlier this year.
-The vibes are mellow and her voice is so soft yet versatile, but just about all of her other tracks that are out to date, are as good as this.
+This EP is a complementary surprise to her second solo work, Fin; which dropped earlier this year.
+The vibes are mellow and her voice is so soft yet versatile.
+Just about all of her other tracks that are out currently, are as good as this.